duneanalytics/docs/docs/app/alerts.md

 ## Integration with Third-Party Apps

-### Slack Support
+### Slack Support via Webhook

-The webhook alert type supports posting directly to Slack.
-Users should:
+Following these simple steps you have get query results posted directly in Slack at your desired frequency.

-1. Create a [Slack app](https://api.slack.com/apps) and activate "Incoming Webhooks."
+1. Click Create `Create New App` on your [Slack app page](https://api.slack.com/apps).
+2. Choose `From scratch` and give your alert a name, pick the workspace and click `Create App`
+3. Then click "Incoming Webhooks" and activate with the top right toggle.
+4. Click `Add New Webhook to Workspace` at the bottom of the page.
+5. Select the Slack channel you want the alert to go to.
-2. Paste the Slack hook URL into the Alert configuration.
+6. Copy the Slack Webhook URL and paste it into the Dune Alert configuration.
-3. The help text below the field should indicate that a Slack URL has been detected:
+7. The help text below the field should indicate that a Slack URL has been detected:

 ![Slack Setup](./images/alerts/slack_setup.png)